Concepts and Practices to Ensure Data Quality

 Invest in data infrastructure tooling that encourages data quality

-The modern data stack makes it easier than ever to monitor your data quality and improve your metrics.
+The modern data stack makes it easier than ever to monitor your data quality all the way from data sources to consumption.
 From product analytics tools like Segment Protocols, Avo, and Iteratively to ELT solutions like Fivetran and Airbyte to reverse ETL solutions like Census and Hightouch, there are a suite of resources available to help you ensure your data is reliable, up to date, and federated correctly.

-And, of course, there are some great data observability options out there to help you detect, investigate, and debug any data issues that may arrive before they meaningful impact your goals.
+And, of course, there are some great data observability options out there to incorporate into your data quality management processes to help you detect, investigate, and debug any data issues that may arrive before they meaningfully impact your goals.

 Check metrics deeply and often